-Energy Minister Claire Perry has praised OVO Energy’s electric vehicle offering – enabled by smart meters – for rewarding off-peak energy use.
+Energy Minister Claire Perry has praised OVO Energy’s electric vehicle offering of smart meters.
+It’s enabled by smart meters.
+The Smart meter rewards for off-peak energy use.

 • growing number of electric car owners could save and even make money from innovative technology by selling energy back to the grid